JonnyPearce/JonnyPearce.github.io/index.md

 ## Selected projects

-### International Men’s Cricket – Predicting the Market Value of Individual Cricketers in the India Premier League(/sample_page)
+### International Men’s Cricket – Predicting the Market Value of Individual Cricketers in the India Premier League

 <img src="images/Batsman all rounder averages by team.jpg"/>